-Section 2 DRIVING SAFELY
+SECTION 2: DRIVING SAFELY

-This Section Covers

-- Vehicle Inspection

-- Basic Control of Your Vehicle
+THIS SECTION COVERS

-- Shifting Gears
+Vehicle Inspection Vehicle Control Shifting Gears Seeing

-- Seeing

 - Communicating

-- Space Management
+Speed and Space Management

-- Controlling Your Speed

-- Seeing Hazards

-- Distracted Driving

-- Aggressive Drivers/Road Rage

-- Night Driving
+Night Driving

-- Driving in Fog

 - Winter Driving

-- Hot Weather Driving

-- Railroad-highway Crossings

-- Mountain Driving
+Mountain Driving

-- Driving Emergencies
+Emergencies

-- Antilock Braking Systems

-- Skid Control and Recovery

-- Accident Procedures

-- Fires

-- Alcohol, Other Drugs, and Driving

-- Staying Alert and Fit to Drive
+Staying Alert

-- Hazardous Materials Rules

 This section contains knowledge and safe driving information that all commercial drivers should know.
 You must pass a test on this information to get a CDL.

-This section does not have specific information on air brakes, combination vehicles, doubles, or passenger vehicles.
-When preparing for the Pre-trip Inspection Test, you must review the material in Section 11 in addition to the information in this section.
-This section does have basic information on hazardous materials (HazMat) that all drivers should know.
-If you need a HazMat endorsement, you should study Section 9.
+This section does NOT have specific information on air brakes, combination vehicles, doubles, or passenger vehicles.
+You must read other sections of this manual to learn about them.

+This section does have basic information on hazardous materials (HAZMAT) that all drivers should know.
+If you need a HAZMAT endorsement, you should study Section 9.

-2.1 - Vehicle Inspection
+2.1 VEHICLE INSPECTION